Fetching prices

 Tyra Wigg

-Tyra’s works have been presented in venues and festivals such as MDT Moderna Dansteatern Stockholm, Kaserne Basel, Les Urbaines, far° Nyon, Joint Adventures Münich, Schinkel Pavillon Berlin, ROXY Birsfelden, Kunsthaus Baselland, Kunsthalle Basel/Regionale-24, Weld Stockholm, BONE Performance Art Festival Bern, Shedhalle Zürich, YUP Osnabrück, SITE Sweden, and Amore Basel.
+Wigg’s performances have been presented at venues and festivals such as Kaserne Basel, MDT Stockholm, Les Urbaines, far° Nyon, Joint Adventures Munich, Schinkel Pavillon Berlin, ROXY Birsfelden, Kunsthaus Baselland, Kunsthalle Basel, Museum Tinguely, Weld Stockholm, and Shedhalle Zürich.